williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/validating-id-tokens.md

 ### Decode the ID Token

 You will have to decode the ID token, which is in JWT format.
-Here are a few examples of how to do this:

-(jakub.todo.
-Link to code section below)
+A list of libraries to help you do this can be found [below](#okta-libraries-to-help-you-verify-id-tokens).

 ### Verify the Token's Signature